davifelipef/davifelipef/README.md

 - 👋 Hi, I’m @davifelipef
-- 👀 I’m interested in continuously studying programming so I can become a developer and begin to work as one
+- 👀 I’m interested in continuously studying programming so I can improve as a developer
-- 🌱 I’m currently learning Javascript, React and Python, and already have a good understanding about
-HTML and CSS
+- 🌱 I’m currently building most applications with Python, a language I fell in love with, but I also work with Javascript, HTML and CSS, besides studying React and, recently, React Native
 - 💞️ I’m looking to collaborate on anything that people think I might help
 - 📫 You can reach me through this site or by